Jeemusu/matasano-crypto-challenges/README.md

-Python solutions to the Matasano Crypto Challenge
+Python solutions to the [Matasano Crypto Challenges](http://cryptopals.com/).